 BFA-Theatre/Musical Theatre concentration major, you must:

 - Apply to the School.
-Down the Application Form (Word), fill it out, and mail it to the address listed on the form.
+Down the Application Form (Word) from the Stage & Screen Admission Requirement page, fill it out, and mail it to the address listed on the form.

 - Be admitted to Western Carolina University.
 Note: admission to the University does not guarantee admission to the School of Stage & Screen.

 - Complete a satisfactory live audition for the Stage & Screen faculty.
 Audition requirements are listed below.

 - Submit a letter of reference concerning your prospect for professional study.

 - Submit a head shot (or recent photo)

 - Saturday, November 7th, 2015

 - Saturday, February 20st, 2016